volojs/volo/docs/workingWithCode.md

 ## Building the code

-volo.js is made up of a series of AMD modules that are built into one file using the RequireJS optimizer.
-To build volo.js, use the following command:
+volo is made up of a series of AMD modules that are built into one file using the RequireJS optimizer.
+To build volo, use the following command:

     > node tools/r.js -o tools/build.js

-That will generate a volo.js file in the top level directory for the project.
+That will generate a volo file in the top level directory for the project.